If the Q&A below doesn’t answer your question, please email us at: firstname.lastname@example.org

 17. Is it possible to do a “Trial” before deciding whether to join or not?

-Yes (ordinarily).
-A child may participate as a “Trialist” for up to 2 consecutive weeks at our Friday evening ‘meets’ (but may not participate in the mid-week coaching).
-To arrange a Trial, arrive at Olds Park on one of our competition days at least 15 mins prior to the start time for the relevant age groups.
-[So that’s prior to 5:45pm for most age groups, but earlier for some.]
+Yes, so long as we are still accepting registrations in the relevant age group.
+A child may participate as a “Trialist” for up to 2 consecutive weeks at our Friday evening ‘meets’ (but may not participate in Coaching).
+To arrange a Trial, arrive at Olds Park on one of our competition days at least 15 mins prior to the start time for the relevant age group(s).
 Locate a committee member in the vicinity of the Athletics shed.
 Trialists join the relevant Age Group and participate in the events scheduled for that group on that day.
 Each week of trialling costs $10 per athlete (payable in CASH).
 If you subsequently register (in the same season), this is returned to you when you collect your registration pack.
-Please note that we do not allow Trials until the 2nd week of Centre Competition (the date is indicated in the Calendar) and we may be unable to measure participation or collect results for athletes who are trialling.
+Please note that we do not allow Trials until the 2nd week of Centre Competition (the date is indicated in the Calendar) and we may not measure participation or collect results for athletes who are trialling.